A young Black man smiling in the park.

 If you stop smoking, the level of diazepam in the body could rise, and you might need to reduce your dose of diazepam slowly over one week.

-Go to your doctor for advice if you stop or start smoking.
+Go to your doctor for advice if you stop or start smoking, or if you switch from smoking cigarettes to using a nicotine replacement product or vaping.

 Watch your caffeine intake while you are taking diazepam as caffeine has the opposite effect of diazepam in your body and interferes with it working.

-Caffeine can cause anxiety and sleep loss – stopping these drinks might help to improve your symptoms.
+Caffeine can cause anxiety and sleep loss.
+Stopping these drinks might help to improve your symptoms.

 Diazepam can make you feel sleepy, dizzy and forgetful when you first start taking it.
 You might also find it difficult to concentrate during the first few days of treatment and may experience blurred vision and muscle weakness.
 For these reasons, you should not ride a bike or drive a car until you know how you will be affected.